Why Fonts Matter for Localization, and How to Choose Them

 Both Monsterrat (Latin) and Tajawal (Arabic) have an elegant, rounded look that conveys warmth and professionalism

 Are you working on an internationalized software product?
 Well, consider joining a number of international companies in using Phrase for your internationalization and localization needs.
 Made for developers, managers, and translators, Phrase has everything your team needs to deliver translations in your technology of choice – all in a streamlined, people-first workflow.
-Take a look at the robust feature set Phrase offers, or give it a spin yourself for free.
+Take a look at the robust product set Phrase offers, or give it a spin yourself for free.

 In a world where everything under the sun has an app or website, we want to be more competitive and reach more people than ever before.
 Selecting the right fonts for our products as we internationalize them can mean the difference between brittle layouts and ones that work well across locales.
 And if we go the extra mile (or kilometer), we can select fonts that work for our languages while maintaining the design language of our brand.
 I hope you've learned a couple of things about font selection for i18n here.
 Til next time 👋🏽